rochus-keller/Oberon/README.md

 - Syntax and semantics validation, error reporting
 - Optionally infers and synthesizes missing modules
 - Supports the language version "Oberon+" with lower-case keywords, underscores in idents and line comments (see examples folder)
+- Two parser versions; one generates a syntax tree and one a fully validated AST

 ### C++ Code generator features